tensorflow/similarity/CONTRIBUTING.md

 # How to Contribute

-We'd love to accept your patches and contributions to this project.
+Thanks for considering contributing to TF similarity!

+Here is what you need to know to make a successful contribution.
 There are just a few small guidelines you need to follow.

 ## Contributor License Agreement